Sustainability Research Institute

 The Roots and Branches of Sustainability Culture: Extreme Climate Activism

-- Investigating extreme climate activism (ECA) in Germany, and how countries like Germany become leaders in sustainability and green politics, the role ECA plays in German culture, and how policy makers should respond to ECA.
+This project is investigating extreme climate activism (ECA) in Germany, and how countries like Germany become leaders in sustainability and green politics, the role ECA plays in German culture, and how policy makers should respond to ECA.

 Regulating the Cruise Industry to Address Climate Change Impacts and Other Environmental Harms

-- Investigating greenwashing in the cruise industry, through analyzing marketing materials, sustainability reports, and industry practices.
+This project is investigating greenwashing in the cruise industry, through analyzing marketing materials, sustainability reports, and industry practices.

 - Seleni Matus, Executive Director, International Institute of Tourism Studies, and Robin Juni, Associate Professor, Fundamentals of Lawyering Program